 Our Interior Design Certificate will set you on a path toward entry-level positions in interior design or allied fields.
 It’s also ideal if you’re seeking American Society of Interior Designers (ASID) allied membership.
 You’ll develop an understanding of the design process from start to finish, from client needs, programming, schematic design, design development and product specification to final presentation.
 Credits earned may be applied to the Interior Design A.A.S. or the Advanced Interior Design certificate.

 You’ll build on the Interior Design A.A.S. degree by addressing advanced design aspects, strengthening your aesthetic and technical skills through in-depth study.
 You’ll learn sustainable and high-performance design based on the LEED (Leadership in Energy and Environmental Design) system and grow your research, writing and graphic presentation skills.
-When you’re done, you’ll be prepared to qualify as a candidate for certification as an interior design in the state of Maryland or transfer to a bachelor’s program.
+When you’re done, you’ll be prepared to qualify as a candidate for certification as an interior designer in the state of Maryland or transfer to a bachelor’s program.
 The Advanced Certificate provides the pathway for graduating with NKBA accreditation.

 If you're interested in earning a four-year degree and want to study this subject, Transfer Studies may be your solution.
 This distinctive degree is designed to let you choose an area of concentration (or major), while completing your state of Maryland general education requirements.